ricksdomein/b/README.md

-# mouseless-wm
+# Mousepoison Window Manager

-mouseless-wm is a simple Window Manager with no fat library dependencies and no rodent dependence.
+Mousepoison Window Manger is a simple Window Manager with no fat library dependencies and no mouse dependence.